evanmac123/UNGC/README.md

 Once you have successfully provisioned a development VM using Vagrant or whatever method you choose, you'll want to create a database and load it with active data.
-From within your development VM `vagrant ssh` use the following steps to prepare the Rails application for development:
+Use the following steps to prepare the Rails application for
+development:

 1. Copy `config/database.yml.sample` to `config/database.yml`
 2. Create a `tmp/pids` folder: `mkdir -p tmp/pids`